Summer Activities for Kids With Learning Disorders

 - Observing the plants and animals near your home.
 You might get a bird feeder or encourage your child to identify the flowers you see on your walks.

-If your child ordinarily plays sports, you can also help them recreate some of that structure at home.
+If your child plays sports, you can also help them recreate some of that structure at home.
 For instance, if you have a yard and your child plays soccer, set up a goal, even if it’s just a couple of cones to mark the space.
-Maybe they can use this time away from competition to learn new skills, practice for a new position, or focus on endurance, strength training or flexibility.
+Maybe they can use this time to learn new skills, practice for a new position, or focus on endurance, strength training or flexibility.
 Whatever they choose, setting goals and working toward them can help your child to stay engaged and focused while they’re out of school.

 4. Be smart about screens

+Screen time is a part of almost every child’s life, because they crave it and because parents need to get things done.
 The trick is getting creative about how you use screen time, and how you find alternatives to it.
 Depending on what’s doable for your family right now, you might try to work in more non-screen activities as summer gets underway.
 In addition to outdoor activities, consider:

 - Art activities.
 Maybe your child is interested in learning a new craft or even making a collage or sculpture out of spare materials from around the house.